KilianSillero/chef-lambda-webapp/README.md

 * **GetAllRecipeFunction** - The Lambda function used to retrieve all the ToDo items

-* **CompleteRecipeFunction** - The Lambda function used to set the state of an item to complete
+* **FavRecipeFunction** - The Lambda function used to set the state of an item to favorite

 * **AddRecipeFunction** - The Lambda function used to create a new ToDo item